 Choose the Right Nozzle

 The nozzle at the end of the spray wand is there to help you accomplish three things that determine success in pest control: volume of liquid flow required per minute; spray pattern (flat-fan, cone, spray angle); and droplet size.
 Chemical labels usually do not indicate the type of nozzle you need to use.
 Choosing the wrong nozzle may not only lead to waste of chemical applied, it may also lead to ineffective pest control.
 With backpack sprayers, most commonly used nozzles are either flat-fan or cone type, as shown in the picture below.
 There are fittings available to put two nozzles on a wand, and nozzles also available to produce a number of solid streams (the yellow nozzle shown in below).

-A pressure check valve attached to the wand avoids dripping of the spray when the hand trigger is let go to stop spraying.
+A pressure check valve attached to the wand avoids dripping of the spray when the hand trigger is released to stop spraying.
 With the check valve shown in the picture above, no dripping occurs when the hand trigger is let go.